 Value communication reinforces value perception through everything your organization does.
 Everything!
 First point of contact is critical, whether it’s face-to-face or virtual.
 Every subsequent point of contact is critical, whether it’s the checkout process on your site, legibility of your invoice, or the sincerity of your customer service.

 Here’s an example.
 Five competitors offer the same basic product at five different price points.
 Yours is the highest price.
 Your organization offers a unique purchasing experience with sincerity projected through your employees and all communications.
 You won’t win the bargain hunters.
 You won’t win the middle of the roaders who feel safest with average cost and service.
-But, you will win buyers who value the experience and are willing to pay extra for that emotional boost.
+But, you will win buyers who value the experience you offer.
+And they are willing to pay extra for that emotional boost.

 We work in a connected world.
 No connection is more important than the link between the value you promise and the value you deliver.
 Here’s a word of caution: Getting it right is not a one-time exercise.
 Your customers are connected too.
 Thanks to social media and big data, your value proposition is constantly under scrutiny by customers and competitors.